 Our Mother of Sorrows School was founded in 1878 under the guidance of the Sisters of Saint Joseph.
-Today students are still led by a Sister of Saint Joseph, Sr. Owen Patricia Bonner, Assistant Principal Josh Rundle, and a dedicated faculty and staff of Religious and Lay Teachers.
+Today, students are led by Principal Emily Diefendorf and Assistant Principal, Josh Rundle, along with a dedicated faculty and staff of Religious and Lay Teachers.

 St. Ignatius of Loyola Parish was founded in 1893.
 St. Katharine Drexel and the Sisters of the Blessed Sacrament opened St. Ignatius of Loyola School in 1926.
 The school moved to its current facility in 1967.
 Today the school is St. Katharine’s only remaining mission in the Archdiocese of Philadelphia.